dabeaz-course/practical-python/Notes/03_Program_organization/05_Main_module.md

 }
 ```

-This is the first function that is being executing when an application is launched.
+This is the first function that executes when an application is launched.

 ### Python Main Module